A Sheffield Philharmonic Orchestra Mystery: Part 2

 Earlier this year it was brought to our attention that there was a mystery document we might be interested in the Special Collections Library at the University of Leeds.
 The document was a 4 page concert programme from a Sheffield Philharmonic Orchestra concert at the ‘Albert Hall’ on Friday 23rd April, and ‘a portion of the programme for the Orchestra’s Senior Concert, April 21, 1903’.

-As advised on the online catalogue, the clipping (from another SPO concert at the ‘Albert Hall’) had the date 21 April 1903 on it, but the 4 page programme wasn’t dated at all, it only said Friday April 23rd.
+As advised on the online catalogue, there was a clipping (from an SPO concert at the ‘Albert Hall’) had the date 21 April 1903 on it, but the 4 page programme wasn’t dated at all, it only said Friday April 23rd.

 Reproduced with the permission of Special Collections, Leeds University Library, Brotherton Collection, H-She-7.5 SHE

-The 1903 date was a Tuesday, but it said “In grateful remembrance of… Ebenezer Prout (The late Professor Prout conducted performances by this society of his 3rd Symphony and Triumphal March on the above date)”.
-So April 21 1903 was not the date of the programme, but it indicates that Sheffield Philharmonic Orchestra existed as early as 1903.
+The 1903 date was a Tuesday, but it said “In grateful remembrance of… Ebenezer Prout The late Professor Prout conducted performances by this society of his 3rd Symphony and Triumphal March on the above date“.
+So April 21 1903 was not the date of the programme – Ebenezer Prout died 5 December 1909, so the concert will have been after that – but the date of when Prout conducted the SPO, indicating that there was a Sheffield Philharmonic Orchestra in existence as early as 1903.

 Reproduced with the permission of Special Collections, Leeds University Library, Brotherton Collection, H-She-7.5 SHE